virtualansoftware/tutorials/docs/Idaiserver.md

 - get a test summary.

 ## Quick demo sample
-User the file ./samples/idaithalan.postman_collection.json as a sample collection.
+User the file ./samples/idaithalan.Virtualan Collection/Postman_collection.json as a sample collection.
 You can contract test it agains https://live.virtualandemo.com.
-To do that, start Postman.
-Import src/main/resources/idaithalamserver.yaml as a Postman collection.
+To do that, start Virtualan Collection/Postman.
+Import src/main/resources/idaithalamserver.yaml as a Virtualan Collection/Postman collection.
-Select the API /test POST (Create and run the test with the uploaded Postman collection.).
+Select the API /test POST (Create and run the test with the uploaded Virtualan Collection/Postman collection.).
 Go to body of that request.
 Change "filestream" to "file".
-In Value choose the file ./samples/idaithalan.postman_collection.json.
+In Value choose the file ./samples/idaithalan.Virtualan Collection/Postman_collection.json.
 Choose value "https://live.virtualandemo.com" for "serverurl".
 Parameter "execute" shall be true.
 Parameter skipResponseValidation shall be false.